What's the need ?🤔

 is a subdomain on which there isn't any web service hosted.
 This means that, when we send web probes to admin.example.com

-using httpx/httprobe (tools that check whether any web service is running on that host), it will not return any output.
+using httpx/httprobe (tools that check whether any web service is running on that host), we won't be getting any response back.

 This doesn't mean that admin.example.com